fukawi2/rcr101/slide-deck.md

 - Closing

 <!--
-Welcome
+- Welcome
-Thanks for having us
+- Thanks for having us
-Thanks for coming
+- Thanks for coming
-Administration: Rescue is still online.
+- Administration: Rescue is still online.
 We will respond if paged.
-I can only speak to our policies and processes, not other organisations.
+- I can only speak to our policies and processes, not other organisations.
 -->

 ---

 # Wandin Rescue

-Brigade funded first Rescue vehicle in 1965.
+- Brigade funded first Rescue vehicle in 1965.
+  - Possibly the first Rescue Applicance in the state.

-Replaced twice through community funding.
+  - Replaced twice through community funding.

-Current Mercedes Atego ‘Medium’ Rescue vehicle provided by CFA in 2011.
+  - Current ‘Medium’ Rescue provided by CFA in 2011.

-Approximately 20 qualified Rescue Operators.
+- Approximately 20 qualified Rescue Operators.

-Unit accreditation every 4yrs.
+- Unit accreditation every 4 years.

 ---